 In this A Risen Savior Mark 16:6 devotional, we’ll learn the most exciting and important statement in human history.
-Jesus died on a cross and for three days all hope seemed lost.
+Jesus died on the cross and for three days all hope seemed lost.
 But then He was resurrected!
 He’s alive and well.
 And because He lives, now we have the hope of a new life in Him.

 He is Risen Bible Verse